trully87/Promopaketi/replit.md

 ## Overview

 Brain Box is a premium e-commerce web application specializing in luxury gift packages for the Serbian/Montenegrin market.
 The platform offers two main product categories: New Year's (Novogodišnji) packages and Corporate (Korporativni) packages, with full bilingual support (Serbian/Montenegrin and English).
-The application features a customer-facing storefront for browsing packages and submitting inquiries, alongside an admin panel for managing products and content.
+The application features a customer-facing storefront for browsing packages and submitting inquiries, alongside a comprehensive admin panel for managing products, content, contact information, About page, and newsletter subscribers.

 ## User Preferences